ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/resettingpasswords.md

 ![Image 4 Reset Password](files/email.png "Image 4: Reset Password ")

 This confirms that an email has been sent to the user.
-This email will be sent from `share-support@ukfast.co.uk` and will contain a password reset link.
+This email will be sent from `sharefile-support@ukfast.co.uk` and will contain a password reset link.
 Please proceed with the steps instructed.

 If the user does not receive an email, please contact UKFast support.